 This shoe has several stability features to correct any overpronation (inward roll) foot motions.
 The Torsion System allows the foot to move naturally and the midfoot cushioning carries the arch of the foot to ensure a stable ride.
 The midsole is not overly thick (19 mm in the forefoot) which makes the runner low to the ground compared to other cushioned running shoes.
 A low heel offset also helps with the shoe's stability.
 A wide forefoot creates a stable landing pad which allows the runner to push off quickly.

 With a stack height of 29mm in the heel and 19mm in the forefoot, the Boston Boost 6 has a resulting drop of 10mm.
 A 10mm heel-to-toe drop promotes a cushioned

 heel strike that lowers the chance of injury to the runner’s foot and knee.
 Most wearers described the shoe as very bouncy and responsive and the high heel-to-toe drop did not interfere with their run in any way.
 The Boost foam allows the midsole to remain fairly thin, but highly cushioned.

-The Adidas Adizero Boston Boost 6 is a great choice for runners who want a comfortable and durable shoe that can go the distance.
-This latest revision offers protection from excessive pounding and a responsive and cushioned ride.
-An improved upper adds comfort and stability with no change to the weight of the shoe.
+The Adidas Adizero Boston Boost 6 is a great shoe for any runner seeking a comfortable, yet durable shoe that can rack up some miles.
+This latest upgrade provides protection from excessive pounding and a responsive and cushioned ride.
+Comfort and stability are provided by an improved upper which runners found to be very comfortable and improved the look of the shoe.
 Runners raved about the fit which many said was perfect and hugged their foot like a sock.
 Only a few said the shoe was too tight.
 Runners also liked the feel of the ground in the toe area and the extra cushioning in the heel.
-Whether you’re looking for a new trainer or racer that can take on some miles, this cushioned and lightweight shoe is definitely worth considering.
+If you're in the market for a new comfortable trainer or racer that can pile on the miles, this updated and lightweight shoe might be a good choice.